blinksh/blink/README.md

 to the blink/Frameworks/include directory.

-Since you are sideloading, you can also compile VimIOS (the best fork is: https://github.com/eminarcissus/VimIOS).
+Since you are sideloading, you can also install iVim or compile VimIOS (the best fork is: https://github.com/eminarcissus/VimIOS).
 With iOS 11 "open-in-place", you should be able to open files from Blink into Vim.
-From the shell, calling "vim myfile.txt" opens Vim and edits the file.

-This feature only works with iOS 11, and is currently broken.
-I'm investigating.

 curl opens access to file transfers to and from your iPad (ftp, http, scp, sftp...).
 It uses the key management system of BlinkShell (the keys you created with "config").
 You can also specify keys with a path:
 ```